Sharing the Human Spirit Through Friendship

 Venue: Church of Scientology, 1130 8th Ave S, Nashville TN

 Tickets: Free at Eventbrite

-Attend the fifth annual Friendship Day dialogue event!
+Attend the eighth annual Friendship Day dialogue event!
 All are welcome!

-The International Day of Friendship began in 2011 when the United Nations recognized that “friendship between peoples, countries, cultures and individuals can inspire peace efforts and build bridges between communities.”
+The International Day of Friendship was established by the United Nations General Assembly in 2011 in the belief that “friendship between peoples, countries, cultures and individuals can inspire peace efforts and build bridges between communities.”